Onboard macOS devices with certificates using Addigy and SCEP

 1. In the Cloud portal top menu, click on the Settings option.

-2. In the right-hand side pane, find and click on the CLEAR RADIUS SERVICE heading.
+2. In the Cloud portal left-hand side menu, click on the Services > CLEAR RADIUS SERVICE > CLEAR RADIUS instance option.

-3. Click on any of the RADIUS servers listed to show its configuration.
+3. Click on any of the RADIUS servers listed in the right-hand pane to show its configuration.

 4. Click on the Download root certificate link.